Langchain

 Advanced usage

-The CometTracer
+The OpikTracer

 object has a flush

-method that can be used to make sure that all traces are logged to the Comet platform before you exit a script.
+method that can be used to make sure that all traces are logged to the Opik platform before you exit a script.
 This method will return once all traces have been logged or if the timeout is reach, whichever comes first.